 Your investment time horizon—how long you need your investment portfolio to last—matters too.

 You’ll need to understand your long-term financial goals in order to determine your investment time horizon.
 For example, if you plan to pass money on to a spouse child or other beneficiary, your investment time horizon should factor in their potential life expectancy, health and other needs.
-Fisher Investments UK may be able to assess your long term investment needs and objectives and consider whether you wish to leave a legacy.
+We may be able to assist you in assessing your long term investment needs and objectives and consider whether you wish to leave a legacy.
 Often investors significantly underestimate their investment time horizons because simple life-expectancy tables may fall short.
 Also, after accounting for ongoing medical advancements, your investment time horizon could be much longer than you think.
 Your long-term asset allocation decision should take this potential investment time horizon into account.

 Fisher Investments Canada works with qualified investors to evaluate their portfolios, asset allocations and investment strategies to help them long-term financial goals.
 For qualified investors with at least $500,000 of investible assets, our team first focuses on your individual portfolio goals.
 This step helps frame the analysis relative to what you need from your portfolio over time.
 We then assess your current investment portfolio’s asset allocation, diversification and fee structure.
 This in-depth analysis helps evaluate how your investment portfolio might meet your goals or where it might fall short.